 Taco-style pads are great for packing gear like shoes and chalk bags | Credit: Switchback Travel

 But these advantages come with a list of setbacks.
-Most taco-style pads do not lay flat when opened—they might need to be flipped upside down or given a few minutes for the compressed foam to expand.
-Second, they’re usually made of a softer variety of foam than hinge-style pads and are less than confidence inspiring when falling from high.
+Most taco-style pads do not lie flat when opened—they might need to be flipped upside down or given a few minutes for the compressed foam to expand.
+Second, they’re usually made of a softer variety of foam than hinge-style pads and are less than confidence-inspiring when falling from high.
 Furthermore, the area of foam that is compressed in the fold will eventually lose its loft, putting the lifespan of a taco pad in question (these pads also should be stored open whenever possible).
 And lastly, because of the nature of the cumbersome fold, taco-style pads carry slightly off-kilter on your back.

 Closure Systems